Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Experimental Setup

 \subsection{Network Configuration}

-Table \ref{DL setup} shows the hyper-parameters used for designing the network, including the architecture details of the AFE MLP, the X-axis prediction MLP, and the Y-axis recurrent prediction module.
-On the other hand, Table \ref{DL setup2} lists the hyper-parameters used for fine-tuning the model.
+Table \ref{DL setup} shows the hyper-parameters used for designing the network, including the sizes of multi-modal features and the architecture details of multiple NN modules in the MMFF-Net. {The size of angular feature is set smaller than the others since the vehicle's position information it contains may not be as intuitive and reliable as that present in visual and distance features, especially in complex environments.
+In terms of NN architectures, we evaluated NNs with various depths and widths, and then determined the architecture used in this paper based on their performance and computational complexity.} The AFE MLP has two hidden layers and one output layer, with all dropout layers having a deactivation rate of $0$.
+The X-axis prediction MLP has three hidden layers and one output layer, with all dropout layers having a deactivation rate of $p=0$.
+The Y-axis recurrent prediction module has two layers of GRUs, each with $r$ GRU units.
+The MLP connected to the second GRU layer has two hidden layers and one output layer, with two dropout layers having a deactivation rate of $p=0.1$.
+Table \ref{DL setup2} lists the hyper-parameters used for fine-tuning the model.
 The training of MMFF-Net is performed by PyTorch, using the adaptive moment estimation (ADAM) optimizer \cite{Adam}.
-The network is trained for $60$ epochs, with the option to use $10$, $5$, or $1$ mini-batches in each epoch.
-Table \ref{DL setup} shows the architecture of the AFE MLP, X-axis prediction MLP, and Y-axis recurrent prediction module.
-The AFE MLP has three hidden layers and one output layer, and the first and second dropout layers have a deactivation rate of $p=0.2$, while the third layer has a deactivation rate of $0$.
-The X-axis prediction MLP has four hidden layers and one output layer, with the first dropout layer having a deactivation rate of $p=0.1$, and the other dropout layers having a deactivation rate of $0$.
-The Y-axis recurrent prediction module has two layers of GRUs, each with $r$ GRU units.
-The MLP connected to the second GRU layer has three hidden layers and one output layer, with the first and second dropout layers having a deactivation rate of $p=0.1$, and the third dropout layer having a deactivation rate of $0$.
-The ReLU function serves as the activation function in the MMFF-Net.
-In practical applications, MMFF-Net is first trained offline and the trained model can then be deployed to RSUs with strong computing capability for online proactive beamforming.
-Consequently, the online proactive beamforming only requires simple calculations on low-dimensional pre-processed input data and does not bring high computation complexity.